-We are delighted to be able to reinstate the Maufe Candlesticks as part of our Patronal Festival celebrations on Sunday 29th June.
+We were delighted to be able to reinstate the Maufe Candlesticks as part of our Patronal Festival celebrations on Sunday 29th June.

 The candlesticks featured in Sir Edward Maufe’s decorative scheme for the Cathedral, introduced following the major east-end extension, completed in the early 1960s.
 Crafted in timber and gilded, the set includes x2 altar candlesticks and x2 matching floor standards, each bearing the distinctive woolpack and crossed keys emblem.